Guru-25/postgresql-backup/README.md

 Backup MySQL Database

 ## What it does?
-Sends database dump to your Telegram chat
+Sends database dump to your Dropbox